abessiari/go-aws-billing/README.md

 # View what is going to be created.
 The plan.
 terraform plan

-# This will create the vpc, security group and the instance
+# This will create the budgets
 terraform apply

-# To view the outputs
-terraform output

-#To view what was deployed:
+#To view:
 terraform show

+#To destroy:
+terraform destroy

 ```